The Glamorous Beauty Queens of Miss Gay Lady Venezuela

 It wasn’t long before the club began filling up with guys, who, in a few hours, would be glamorous women.

 One man told me: “You’ll see.
-You won’t recognise me.
-I’m going to prove just how feminine I can be,” He began laughing when I asked him whether or not he would like to live his day to day life a woman.
+You won’t recognize me.
+I’m going to prove just how feminine I can be.”
+He began laughing when I asked him whether or not he would like to live his day-to-day life a woman.
 “No, papi.
 I’m a real fag.
 I don’t want to be a woman.”

-Entering Miss Gay Lady Venezuela is relatively easy, all you really need is the participation fee and a desire to win.
-All of the contestants were from the state of Zulia, the different regions they claimed to represent were actually nothing more than letters hung on a sash around their chest.
-All part of the fun and games, I suppose.
+Entering Miss Gay Lady Venezuela is relatively easy—all you really need is the participation fee and a desire to win.
+As all of the contestants were from the state of Zulia, the different regions they claimed to represent were actually nothing more than letters hung on a sash around their chests.

-Just prior to the show, I was allowed to enter the dressing rooms to talk to the participants – all of whom seemed completely comfortable being naked in front of me.
+Just before the show, I was allowed to enter the dressing rooms to talk to the participants—all of whom seemed completely comfortable being naked in front of me.
 In one of the corners, a woman was helping some of the men cover their bodies with transparent insulation tape.
 This tape isn’t only used to tighten their bellies, so they resemble that of a 15-year-old girl’s, but also to help tuck their junk in between their buttocks.
-To be fair, it was hard to imagine that there was ever even a penis there when everything was set in place.
+It was hard to imagine that there was ever even a penis there when everything was set in place.

 My curiosity got the best of me and I had to ask the tape-girl whether or not she had been born a woman.